Nimaoth/Nev/docs/configuration.md

 ```

 # Mouse settings
-To change the behaviour of single/double/triple clicking you can specify which command should be executed after clicking:
+To change the behavior of single/double/triple clicking you can specify which command should be executed after clicking:

 ```nim
 # To make triple click select the entire line (this is the default behaviour), use e.g. the command 'extend-select-move "line" true':